dmsc/fastbasic/compiler/USAGE.md

     include atari-fp
     syntax console.syn wait.syn

-And same as the first example, just add a new syntax file, `wait.syn`, with this content:
+And same as the first example, add a new syntax file, `wait.syn`, with this content:

     SYMBOLS {